squid-cache/squid-cache.github.io/Features/HTTPS.rst

 = Direct TLS connection =

-When a browser creates a direct secure connection with an origin server, there are no HTTP CONNECT requests.
+When a browser creates a direct TLS connection with an origin server, there are no HTTP CONNECT requests.
 The first HTTP request sent on such a connection is already encrypted.
 In most cases, Squid is out of the loop: Squid knows nothing about that connection and cannot block or proxy that traffic.
 The reverse proxy and interception exceptions are described below.

 == Direct TLS connection to a reverse proxy ==